Skins (2002 film): Plot

-Rudy and Mogie Yellow Lodge are Lakota Sioux brothers on the Beaver Creek Indian Reservation in South Dakota.
+Rudy and Mogie Yellow Lodge are Lakota Sioux brothers on the Pine Ridge Indian Reservation in South Dakota.
 Mogie is unemployed and has a teenage son.
 Rudy, a police officer, struggles to care for his brother, nephew and the rest of the town through the hands of the law.
 Mogie resists Rudy's helpful attempts, preferring to drink and joke about the depressed state of their people and town.
 As a child, Rudy had been bitten by a spider, and Mogie told him it was Iktomi, the trickster spider; this spider re-appears to Rudy early in the film and Rudy's attempts to help begin to wander outside the lines of the law.

 When Rudy is sent on a police call to an abandoned house, he finds the bloodied, dead body of a young man who has been kicked to death.
 Rudy sees someone in the darkness, but the stranger escapes and Rudy trips and falls onto a rock before he can identify his quarry.

 Rudy's friend tells him that rocks are very spiritual and Rudy begins to worry that something has gotten into him, turning him vigilante.
 He sees a teenage boy wearing the same shoes as the figure who ran away from the scene of the murder, and follows him.
 Rudy overhears the boy talk with a friend about disposing a pair of boots that connects them to the murder.
 Disguising himself with black paint on his face, Rudy sneaks up on the boys with a baseball bat and viciously beats their kneecaps, announcing himself as the ghost of the boy they murdered.
 While washing the paint off his face, he again sees Iktomi.

 Angered by a news report about a liquor store in the bordering town profiting off of alcoholic Native Americans, Rudy sets out - again with a painted face - and sets the store on fire.
 Unknown to Rudy, Mogie was on the roof of the building trying to steal some alcohol.
 Mogie escapes and survives, but is burned and severely scarred.
 Shocked, Rudy visits a friend to get instructions on how to deal with Iktomi's spirit; a combination of home remedies and a sweat lodge ceremony.